 Practice the art of facilitation

 If you’re running a session with multiple participants, it can be hard to accommodate everyone.
 Keep in mind the different personalities of your audience.
-We all express ourselves differently: some people take longer than others to collect their thoughts before speaking.
-And it can be hard for participants to articulate their thoughts in lively group discussions.
+We all express ourselves differently, and some people take longer than others to collect their thoughts before speaking.
+It can be hard for participants to articulate their thoughts in lively group discussions.
 To tackle this, think of other ways people can express their thoughts without speaking.
-Tools like Miro and Mural can be useful for those that feel more comfortable drawing or writing than talking.
+Tools like Miro and MURAL can be useful for those that feel more comfortable drawing or writing, rather than talking.
 Try asking participants to note down their thoughts on digital post-its rather than expressing them verbally.

 Pay close attention to how much each participant is engaging in group conversations – remote research makes it easy for participants to shy away from conversations.
 We must be mindful of what they are comfortable with, but some gentle encouragement can often help a participant to bring forward their thoughts and join the conversation.